What is GHS? How does the Globally Harmonized System affect your workplace regulations.

 Training options will include, public courses held at our offices, in-house at your facility, live and recorded webinars, and self-teach methods.

-In accordance with the above requirements, ICC will offer various GHS training, including but not limited to:
+In accordance with the above requirements, ICC will offer various GHS training.
+Click here to view our course list.

 Please visit our training schedule for more information or contact our friendly training coordinator.